Why you can trust The Zebra

 While trees can be a beautiful addition to your yard, they can also cause considerable damage.
 If you need to make an insurance claim about a fallen tree, it’s important to know what’s covered.
 Read the fine print of your insurance policy to see what perils you are covered against.
 Also, reach out to your insurance agent if you need clarification about perils or your coverage limits.

 If you are concerned about the cost of your home insurance, consider comparing rates and finding a new policy.
-The Zebra can help you find quotes from many of the top insurance companies in the country, giving you the chance to compare coverage options and prices side by side.
+The Zebra can help you find quotes from many of the top homeowners insurance companies in the country, giving you the chance to compare home insurance prices side by side.
 Insert your ZIP code below to get started.